eclipse-iceoryx/iceoryx/doc/design/error_reporting.md

 Apart from implementing the error reporting interface, a custom implementation does not have to follow a specific structure.
 However, it cannot depend on anything that intends to use the error reporting itself.
+This especially is important if e.g. another communication mechanism such as a socket is used to report the errors.
+In this case, the socket implementation cannot use the error reporting as this would create a circular dependency.

-It can override or extend some definitions and it is encouraged to use the same file names as in the mandatory absics.
+A custom implementation can override or extend some definitions and it is encouraged to use the same file names as in the mandatory basics.
 For example `custom/error_kind.hpp` specifies additional error kinds (apart from the mandatory fatal errors).

-The main purpose of thec ustom implementation is to define the actions to take for each error.
+The main purpose of the custom implementation is to define the actions to take for each error.
+Extension of existing definitions is possible by either changing the default implementation or providing an additional custom implementation and ensure that it is used by all modules.

 ### Default Implementation

 The default implementation in `custom/default` allows switching between a `DefaultHandler` and a `TestHandler` at runtime.
-The latter is used in testing to verify that an error occured when the it is expected.
+The latter is used in testing to verify that an error occurred when it is expected.

 The `DefaultHandler` is deployed outside of tests and provides minimal logging information.

+The default implementation does not depend on any code that uses the error reporting.

 ### Testing

 All testing related definitions are located in `iceoryx_hoofs/testing/error_reporting`.
 These are the definition of `TestHandler` in `test_error_handler.hpp` and auxiliary functions in `test_support.hpp` to be used in tests to verify errors.
 The latter can be extended as required.

-### Custom Implementation

-Extension of existing definitions is possible by either changing the default implementation or providing an additional custom implementation and ensure that it is used by all modules.

 ### Modules